yrajabzadeh/TivaC_TM4C123G/README.md

   * Explanation of your modifications
   * The C program listing with detailed comments for each line of code.
   * The execution results of your program (your observations).

+#### Lab 4 ####
+* Create and implement two new projects my_switch_PinMux and my_toggle_PinMux, which perform the same functions as my_switch and my_toggle did, respectively. my_switch and my_toggle are the two projects you implemented in Lab 3.
+In my_switch_PinMux, when SW2 (connected with PF0) is pressed, the red LED (connected with PF1) is turned off, otherwise the red LED is on. my_toggle_PinMux makes the green LED (connected with PF3) flash.
+In this lab, you have to use PinMux to initialize the ports and use GPIOPinRead/GPIOPinWrite functions to configure the GPIO data registers.
+In your lab report, for each project, please include the following:
+  * The C program listing with detailed comments for each line of code.
+  * The execution results of your program (your observations).